BLOG

 Software Development and Digital Technology

 Canada's technology sector has matured into one of the world's most dynamic, anchored by tech hubs in Toronto, Vancouver, and Montreal that host global headquarters for Shopify alongside major engineering offices for Amazon, Google, Microsoft, and Apple.
 The federal Digital Government Strategy is simultaneously driving demand from inside government, with departments from the Canada Revenue Agency to the Department of National Defence modernising legacy IT infrastructure and building new digital services.
-This dual pressure from the private and public sectors has created a sustained demand for software engineers that domestic university pipelines cannot keep pace with.

 Key Sub-skills